yuyliu/CNOL/README.md

 |Alexander Wade|2015--2015|
 |Xinlu Xu|2012--2015|
 ## Licenses
-Files within the "pdf" folder are contributed by CNOL problem authors.
+Files within the "PDFs" folder are contributed by CNOL problem authors.
 The author of each problem is credited at the end of that problem.
 These files are licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic License (CC BY-NC-ND 2.0).
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/2.0/, or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

-Files within the "tex" folder are contributed by Yuyang Liu and Jin Xu.
+Files within the "TEXs" folder are contributed by Yuyang Liu and Jin Xu.
 These files referenced and made huge changes from Ivan Derzhanski's code for IOL and Minsheng Liu's code of Chinese translation for IOL, and are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
 To view a copy of this license, check [LICENSE.txt](https://github.com/yuyliu/cnol/blob/master/LICENSE.txt) in the root directory.